 THE BELIEVER'S SIN NATURE

-While all of Scripture sets forth the solemn truths regarding mankind's fallen condition, it is through the Apostle Paul's epistles that we receive the most detailed understanding regarding the believer's "sin nature."
-However, to start, we need to grasp the context.
+While all of Scripture (Genesis to Revelation) sets forth the solemn truths of mankind's fallen condition, it is through the epistles of the Apostle Paul's that we receive the most detailed explanation and understanding regarding sin, as well as the believer's so-called "sin nature."
+To start, we need to grasp the context.

-And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being.
+And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being (soul).
 Genesis 2:7 (NKJV)

 Because the mind of the flesh is enmity against God: for it is not subject to the law of God; for neither indeed can it be...
 Romans 8:7 (Darby)